Arunachal Scouts: Context

 Tensions between India and China at the Tibetan border particularly with relation to Arunachal Pradesh have historically been high, with China's 1962 invasion of India bringing this issue to light.
 Decades after the Sino-Indian War, the 4,057 kilometre boundary separating the two countries remains disputed leaving Himalayan control lines ambiguous.
 China's continued interest in staking a claim in India's northeast has led to China's practice of referring to the Arunachal Pradesh region as 'Southern Tibet' paired with an increased Chinese militant presence at the border led to the formation and mobilisation of the Arunachal Scouts, as a means of reinforcements for the Ladakh and Sikkim Scouts.
 Having already witnessed the victory of China's People's Liberation Army (PLA) against Indian soldiers in 1962 in Arunachal Pradesh, reporters theorised the defeat of the Indian army to be due to factors such as diminished roads and communication capabilities as well as a lack of high-level ammunition and arms.
 These factors, as well as a smaller number of armed forces present at the border, limited understanding of regional topography and acclimatisation issues, among others, have also been theorised to be responsible for India's loss as well as providing rationale for the mobilisation of local scouts.

 On 13 October 2020, the Chairman of the Central Military Commission, Xi Jinping told the People's Liberation Army (PLA) of China to prepare themselves for further conflict with India, asking the soldiers to "put all minds and energy on preparing for war."
 Currently, India sustains a growing and significant number of soldiers near the border with China, including the Arunachal Scouts of Arunachal Pradesh.
 Furthermore, India is developing roads in the region in conjunction to stationing the two battalions of Arunachal Scouts, two mountain brigades and an artillery division to ensure the Indian army is prepared.
 A violent exchange in June of 2020, following the construction of an Indian road in Ladakh resulted in the death of 20 members of the Indian Army, the first clash in an India-China border region in over forty years.
 The Sela tunnel, which is currently under construction and due to reach completion by February in 2022 will enable connectivity between the Dirang and Tawang regions in all weather conditions, enhancing the ability of the Indian army to defend against the threat China imposes on the region.

+The Chief of Army Staff, General Dalbir Singh presenting the colours to 1 & 2 Arunachal Scouts (along with two battalions of the Assam Regiment), at the Assam Regimental Centre, Shillong, Meghalaya on November 16, 2016.